Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Abstract

 \section{Abstract}

-We examine the behaviour of a charged particle in a two dimensional confining potential, in the presence of a magnetic field.
-The confinement serves to remove the otherwise infinite degeneracy, but additional ingredients are required to produce sensible results.
+We examine the behaviour of a charged particle in a two dimensional quantum dot, in the presence of a magnetic field.
+Emphasis is placed on the high magnetic field regime.
+Confinement in a dot geometry provides a more realistic system where edge effects arise naturally.
+It also serves to remove the otherwise infinite degeneracy; nonetheless, as described in this paper, additional ingredients are required to produce sensible results.
 We treat both circular and square geometries, and in the latter we explicitly demonstrate the gauge invariance of the energy levels and wave function amplitudes.
-Both bulk states and edge states are examined, and in the latter case, with sufficiently high quantum numbers we achieve significant differences in the square and circular geometries.
+The characteristics of bulk states closely resemble those of free space states.
+For edge states, with sufficiently high quantum numbers we achieve significant differences in the square and circular geometries.
+Both circular and square geometries are shown to exhibit level crossing phenomena, similar to parabolic dots.
+Confinement effects on the probability current are also analyzed; it is the edge states that contribute non-zero current to the system.
 Results are achieved using straightforward matrix mechanics, in a manner that is accessible to novices in the field.
+On a more pedagogical note, we also provide a thorough review of the theory of single electron Landau levels in free space, and illustrate how the introduction of surfaces naturally leads to a more physically transparent description of a charged particle in a magnetic field.